What is content design?

 User journeys help us figure out 3 important things:

-- the user’s motivation is when they come to our content,
+- what the user’s motivation is when they come to our content,

-- how much work it is for the user to get to a result and how much information they can take in on the way,
+- how much work it is for the user to get to a result,

 - what information they need exactly at what point.

 At the time they need it: consistent messaging